pademinune/Geospatial_data/README.md

 Constraint 3: The total area of selected polygons must be at least 1/4 the area of all polygons.

 # Output
 Run main.c to see the text output.
+This output has also been summarized and reported on in summary.txt

 The output has also been plotted in 3 graphs: